 Effective Date of Dismissal.
 The effective date of a dismissal for sufficient/adequate cause shall be such date subsequent to notification of the Board’s final written decision as determined at the discretion of the Board of Trustees (e.g., immediately, end of any academic quarter, expiration of the individual employment contract, etc.).
 In the case of a reduction in force for reasons set forth in 13.3.1.4, failure to request a hearing shall cause separation from service on the effective date stated in the notice, regardless of the duration of any individual employment contract.
 In the case of a reduction in force for reasons set forth in 13.3.1.4, a separation from service after formal hearing shall become effective upon final action by the Board of Trustees.

 Suspension.
-Suspension by the President during the administrative proceedings (prior to the final decision of the Board of Trustees) is justified if immediate harm to the affected employee or others is threatened by his or her continuance.
+Suspension by the President during the administrative proceedings (prior to the final decision of the Board of Trustees) is justified if immediate harm to the affected employee or others is threatened by their continuance.
 Any such suspension shall be with pay.

 Publicity.
 Except for such simple announcements as may be required covering the time of the hearing and similar matters, no public statements about the case shall be made by the faculty member, the dismissal review committee, the Federation and its representatives or agents, administrative officers, or the Board of Trustees until all administrative proceedings and appeals have been completed.
 This applies to all dismissal hearings regardless whether they are held in open or closed session.